openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/17_experimental.rst

     frontend_status: Done

 A class may be declared *final* to prevent its extension.
-A class that is *final* can have no subclass, and no method of a *final* class can be overridden.
+A class that is *final* can have no subclass, and thus no method of a *final* class can be overridden.

 A :index:`compile-time error` occurs if the *extends* clause of a class